 Although worried that Chicago would be on heightened alert, the Indians attacked Fort Dearborn on August 15, 1812, and killed most of the people in the fort.
-Billy Caldwell arrived on the scene just after the battle and saved the lives of the John Kinzie family.
+Billy Caldwell (much of Caldwell's history was fabricated) arrived on the scene just after the battle and saved the lives of the John Kinzie family.
 That’s the traditional account of what had happened.
 Historians have been unable to verify it.

 Kinzie escaped with his family unharmed and returned to Detroit.
 Identifying as a British citizen, Kinzie had a strong anti-U.S. streak.